Vaidehi-Joshi/amazon-reviews-analyzer/README.md

-# Next.js + Ant Design + Less + Tailwind CSS Boilerplate
+# Next.js + Ant Design + Less + Tailwind CSS

-This repository is the best combination of Next.js, Ant Design, Less, and Tailwind CSS to start building web applications.
+This repository is the best combination of Next.js, Ant Design, Less, and Tailwind CSS

 ## Requirements